U.S. Senate pivots to $3.5 trillion bill, key to Biden's agenda | Business

 House of Representatives Speaker Nancy Pelosi has repeatedly said that her chamber will not take up the infrastructure bill or spending package until both are delivered, which will require the Democratic leadership to hold its narrow majorities in Congress together to get the legislation to Biden's desk.
 "Today we move this country in a very different direction" with a budget plan that will "ask the wealthiest people in our country to start paying their fair share of taxes," Senate Budget Committee Chairman Bernie Sanders, one of the Senate's most liberal members, said on Tuesday as debate began.

 The Senate on Tuesday began a "vote-a-rama," a process that gives senators the opportunity to propose amendments to the budget resolution.
 Debate can run for days unless party leaders agree to a shorter period.
-House Majority Leader Steny Hoyer, a Democrat, said the House would return Aug.
+House Majority Leader Steny Hoyer, a Democrat, said the House would return from its summer break early on Aug.
 23 to consider the budget resolution, if the Senate passes it.

-Senate Minority Leader Mitch McConnell, who voted for the $1 trillion infrastructure bill, signaled that Republicans would use the vote-a-rama to erode support from moderate Democrats for what he called a "radical" larger spending plan.
-He said the plan would create a permanent welfare state and usher in the largest peacetime tax hike in U.S. history.
-Once the budget resolution is adopted, Democrats will begin crafting the reconciliation package for a vote on passage after they return from their summer break in September.
+Senate Minority Leader Mitch McConnell, who voted for the infrastructure bill, called the $3.5 trillion package Democrats sought "radical".
+He said it would create a permanent welfare state and usher in the largest peacetime tax hike in U.S. history.
+Once the budget resolution is adopted, Democrats will begin crafting the reconciliation package.

-The budget plan would provide various Senate committees with top-line spending levels for a wide range of federal initiatives, including helping the elderly get home healthcare and more families afford early childhood education.
-It also would provide tuition-free community college and foster major investments in programs to significantly reduce carbon emissions blamed for climate change.
+The budget plan would provide various Senate committees with top-line spending levels for a wide range of federal initiatives, including early childhood education and investments to reduce carbon emissions blamed for climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)